cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ###### Final thoughts
 Besides the lack of an efficient and universal method to tune the value of k, our analysis led us to identify five groups of principles, which have been named based on past literature works.
 Despites the K-Means is influenced by the shape, size, and density of clusters,[^saxena][^rai] the number of clusters has been tuned through a comprehensive analysis of the dataset with the lens of the parameter k.

-To gain a better understanding of the data space, we use another clustering technique before concluding with a comparison of Greedy, K-Means, and Graph theory.
+To gain a better understanding of the data space, we use another clustering technique before concluding with a comparison of Greedy, K-Means, and Graph clustering.

-##### C) Graph Theory
+##### C) Graph clustering
-Graph theory represents points as vertices connected by edges.
+Graph clustering represents points as vertices connected by edges.
 The edges are weighted based on the number of instances of articles from authors.
 For example, if three articles use the category 'Controllability,' the corresponding edge will have a weight of three.
 While this method is visually appealing and easy to understand, it does not scale well to hundreds of nodes.

 ![Graph](/definition/images/clusters/graph_theory/Graph_theory.png)
-*Figure 7: *
+*Figure 15: *

 Figure 3 shows the final result of our grouping process.
 The group's name is derived from the literature.